mkraenz/dwarves-of-mikraz-1/README.md

 tick is 1 sec
 tick at 18:00:00.000
-player starts production of a plank at 18:00:00.999 assume plank has durationInTicks = 10
+player starts production of a plank at 18:00:00.999 assume plank has duration_in_ticks = 10
 Answer: finish at 18:00:10 or 18:00:11 but that's such a small difference. nobody can realistically exploit this behavior.

 Decision: Set tick to a smallish number.
 And use the simpler implementation for counting down ticks (which ended up being the one that waits for the next tick to start production).

 Note on Upgrades: If we have an upgrade that reduces production time by, say, 80%.
-Then we need to ensure that we still stay in tact meaning we need to `Math.ceil(durationInTicks * 0.8)` to get integer values.
+Then we need to ensure that we still stay in tact meaning we need to `Math.ceil(duration_in_ticks * 0.8)` to get integer values.

 ## Learnings